Supported Versions: Current (17) / 16 / 15 / 14 / 13

 unicode

-This collation sorts using the Unicode Collation Algorithm with the Default Unicode Collation Element Table.
+This SQL standard collation sorts using the Unicode Collation Algorithm with the Default Unicode Collation Element Table.
 It is available in all encodings.
-ICU support is required to use this collation.
+ICU support is required to use this collation, and behavior may change if Postgres is built with a different version of ICU.
 (This collation has the same behavior as the ICU root locale; see und-x-icu (for undefined).)

 ucs_basic

-This collation sorts by Unicode code point.
-It is only available for encoding UTF8.
+This SQL standard collation sorts using the Unicode code point values rather than natural language order, and only the ASCII letters A through Z are treated as letters.
+The behavior is efficient and stable across all versions.
+Only available for encoding UTF8.
 (This collation has the same behavior as the libc locale specification C in UTF8 encoding.)

 If the operating system provides support for using multiple locales within a single program (newlocale and related functions), or if support for ICU is configured, then when a database cluster is initialized, initdb populates the system catalog pg_collation with collations based on all the locales it finds in the operating system at the time.